ajknol/cf-buildpack-r/README.md

 http://heroku-buildpack-r.s3.amazonaws.com/cedar-14/R-3.3.1-binaries-20160720-0331.tar.gz

-## skip_python_install
+## SkipPythonInstall
-place a file named skip_python_install in the root dir to skip the Python install.
+place a file named SkipPythonInstall in the root dir to skip the Python install.

 ## Cloudfoundry push
 Push app to cloudfoundry using CLI.